ForrestErickson/PST_Mount/README.md

 # Mount for Personal Solar Telescope
 **WARNING NEVER LOOK AT THE SUN THROUGH A TELESCOPE, BINOCULARS, NAKED EYE, unless you have a known safe solar filter and you know how to use it.**
 Never make a home made filter out of unknown materials.
-Galellio was blind at the end of his life.
-I do not know how he observed sun spots but he did.
+Galileo was blind at the end of his life.
+I do not know how he observed sun spots, but he did.
 And he went blind.

 ## Motivation
 Several friends in the Smoky Mountain Astronomical Society, aka **[SMAS](https://groups.io/g/smokymtnastro)**, have the Coronado PST.